-- Entry Index related Interface index in the interface configuration table (if the table is empty,i.e., there is only single IP address, the index appears with 0) - Type Index 1 for IP Address and 2 for IPv6 Link-Local Address - Application Types type assigned to the interface - Status Mode interface configuration mode - IP Address IP address (either IPv4 or IPv6) for this interface - Prefix Length number of '1' bits in this interface's net mask - Gateway default gateway - Vlan ID VLAN ID of this interface - Name interface's name - Primary DNS Server IP Address IP address of primary DNS server for this interface - Secondary DNS Server IP Address IP address of secondary DNS server for this interface - acSysEthernetStatusTable Ethernet relevant information.
-(Applicable only to Mediant 3000 with TP-8410 Blade) - acSysModuleTable (Applicable only to 8410 Blade Series) - aclPMediaChannelsresourcesTable IPMedia channels information such as Module ID and DSP Channels Reserved (Applicable only to Mediant 1000) - acPSTN MIB (Applicable only to Digital Series) - acGateway MIB: This proprietary MIB contains objects related to configuration of the SIP device.
+- acSysInterfaceStatusTable: supports the networking multiple interfaces feature status.
+This table reflects all the device's active interfaces.
+The lines indices consist of both the Entry Index and the Type Index.
+The table contains the following columns: - Entry Index related Interface index in the interface configuration table (if the table is empty,i.e., there is only single IP address, the index appears with 0) - Type Index 1 for IP Address and 2 for IPv6 Link-Local Address - Application Types type assigned to the interface - Status Mode interface configuration mode - IP Address IP address (either IPv4 or IPv6) for this interface - Prefix Length number of '1' bits in this interface's net mask - Gateway default gateway - Vlan ID VLAN ID of this interface - Name interface's name - Primary DNS Server IP Address IP address of primary DNS server for this interface - Secondary DNS Server IP Address IP address of secondary DNS server for this interface - acSysModuleTable - acIPMediaChannelsresourcesTable IPMedia channels information such as Module ID and DSP Channels Reserved (Applicable only to Mediant 1000) - acPSTN MIB (Applicable only to Digital Series) - acGateway MIB: This proprietary MIB contains objects related to configuration of the SIP device.
 This MIB complements the other proprietary MIBs.